Document Automation

 Pricing

-Spellbook and Gavel Exec are both AI contract review and drafting software with native Word add-ins.
-Spellbook costs ~$350/mo with a 6-month commitment and requires a sales call before you can try it.
-Gavel Exec is $160/mo with no commitment and instant trial access.
+Spellbook and Gavel Exec both offer AI contract review and drafting with Word add-ins.
+Spellbook uses custom pricing, with user-reported quotes around $380/month and possible minimum commitments.
+Gavel Exec publishes pricing at $160/month with no commitment and instant trial access.

 .png)